Salford Corporation Tramways

 By 1896, both Salford and Manchester had decided to convert their respective tracks to electric traction, and with this in mind, Salford extended its MC&TCo leases such that they all expired on the same day as Manchester's, the 27th April 1901.
 Unlike Manchester, which arranged for the MC&TCo to continue working its lines whilst they were converted, Salford chose to do this itself, only taking over on the 2nd May due to an eleventh-hour disagreement over the purchase price.

-Construction of new lines had begun in April 1900, with the first overhead electric service commencing on the 4th October 1901 and the last horse tram running (probably) on the 24th March 1903.
-The electric tramway system was largely complete by the mid-Edwardian era, and was well-run and well-patronised; it delivered a strong performance right through to 1926.
+Construction of new lines had begun in April 1900, with the first overhead electric service commencing on the 4th October 1901 and the last horse tram probably running on the 24th March 1903.
+The electric tramway system was largely complete by the mid-Edwardian era, and was well run and well patronised; it delivered a strong performance right through to 1926.

 Like many systems, it was placed under immense strain during the Great War, emerging from it with a significant backlog of maintenance and renewals.
-Despite greatly increased post-war costs, and the growing threat of bus competition, the corporation continued to invest heavily in its tramways.
-The corporation did however anticipate developments, introducing its first bus service on the 20th July 1920, and steadily expanding them as the decade wore on.
+Despite greatly increased post-war costs, and the growing threat of independent bus competition, the corporation continued to invest heavily in its tramways.
+The corporation did, however, anticipate developments, introducing its first bus service on the 20th July 1920, and steadily expanding them as the decade wore on.
 The largely unregulated bus competition inevitably led to a sharp drop in tramway revenue, with the enterprise making a loss for the first time in 1926; matters were though gradually turned around through service cut-backs, municipal cooperation and greatly increased revenue from the department's own buses.

 The first tramway closure came on the 19th July 1931 when the Trafford Park-Stretford line was closed to allow Trafford Park Swing Bridge to be rebuilt, following which buses were substituted.
 Closures took place throughout the 1930s as track renewals and leases became due, though these were to come to a temporary halt during the Second World War, after which the closures resumed.
-The name of the undertaking was changed to 'Salford Corporation Transport sometime in the mid-1930s, and again — in 1946 — to 'Salford City Transport' to reflect the bus-dominated services.
+The name of the undertaking was changed to Salford Corporation Transport sometime in the mid-1930s, and again — in 1946 — to Salford City Transport, to reflect the bus-dominated services.
 The last Salford tram service ran on the 31st March 1947.

-At its height, Salford Corporation operated 38.8 route miles of tramway, 19.31 miles owned by the corporation, 5.12 miles by Eccles Corporation, 3.65 miles by Swinton and Pendlebury UDC, 3.88 miles by Prestwich UDC, 2.15 miles by Whitefield UDC; 0.65 miles by the South Lancashire Tramways Company; 2.5 miles by the Trafford Park Estates Company; and 4.04 miles of Manchester-owned track.
+At its height, Salford Corporation operated 38.8 route miles of tramway, 19.31 miles owned by the corporation, 5.12 miles by Eccles Corporation, 3.65 miles by Swinton and Pendlebury UDC, 3.88 miles by Prestwich UDC, 2.15 miles by Whitefield UDC; 0.65 miles by the South Lancashire Tramways Company; 2.5 miles by the Trafford Park Estates Company; and 4.04 miles of Manchester Corporation-owned track.

-The system comprised lines: northwards to Whitefield via Bury New Rd and Bury Old Rd (with a loop along Great Clowes St to The Cliff); northeastwards to Rhodes (later extended to Middleton); southwards to Stretford; westwards to Eccles, Peel Green, Winton and Worsley; and northwestwards to Swinton, Pendlebury and Clifton.
+The system comprised lines: northwards to Whitefield via Bury New Road and Bury Old Road (with a loop along Great Clowes Street to The Cliff); northeastwards to Rhodes (later extended to Middleton); southwards to Stretford; westwards to Eccles, Peel Green, Winton and Worsley; and northwestwards to Swinton, Pendlebury and Clifton.
 Salford tracks met those of the South Lancashire Tramways Company (at Winton, Swinton and Clifton), Bury Corporation Tramways (at Whitefield); the Middleton Electric Traction Company (at Rhodes); and Manchester Corporation Tramways at several points.
-At various times, through-running agreements were put in place which saw SCT cars reach Walkden, Farnworth, Worsley, Bury, Middleton (Mills Hill), Manchester, Levenshulme and Reddish, whilst those of the MCT, SLTCo and BCT all ran through Salford.
+At various times, through-running agreements were put in place which saw SCT cars reach Walkden, Farnworth, Worsley, Bury, Middleton (Mills Hill), Manchester, Levenshulme and Reddish, whilst those of the MCT, SLTCo and BCT all ran through to Salford.

 Uniforms